Is St. John's safe for solo female travelers?

 mode_comment 0

-Is St. John's safe for women?
+How safe is St. John's for women?

 St. John’s is a small city and I would consider it safe for female travellers.
 NL is known for its hospitality and kindness.
 Crime has been rising in the past few years but I would not be concerned to travel here alone, or to walk around the city alone.